 Tips for using your own device

 - Before connecting your own device to the University network, ensure you have the latest operating system, antivirus, internet browsers and updates installed on your computer, laptop or device.
-You can download antivirus software for free on your computer.

 - Download and install Office365 ProPlus for free on up to 5 of your devices to access a range of Microsoft products and cloud storage services like OneDrive to backup your files.